Dialog Box

 Jarrod & Thomas Berry, AFL Players

 Jarrod and Thomas Berry are professional Australian rules footballers playing for the Brisbane Lions and the Gold Coast Suns respectively.
 The Berry brothers and their family were hit hard when they lost their mother, Jedda, to breast cancer in 2013.
 They joined BCNA as Ambassadors as it is a charity that is close to their hearts and allows them to raise awareness for breast cancer while honouring their mum’s legacy.
+In 2023, the brothers along with brother Joel and friends Will and Ben, ran a marathon in memory of their mum, Jedda raising over $80,000 for BCNA.

 Oskar Baker, AFL Player

 Oskar Baker is a professional Australian rules footballer playing for the Western Bulldogs.
 Oskar knows the impact that a breast cancer diagnosis can have on a family – his nan and aunt are both survivors, his mum Trudie lost her life to the disease in 2017 just months before he fulfilled his dream of being drafted to the AFL.
 Oskar joined BCNA as an Ambassador in 2021.
+Oskar is regular speaker and supporter at BCNA events and supports the annual Carman's Fun Run with family and friends.

 Sophie Conway, AFLW Player